Tailor Brands logo

 If you will be performing professional services, then you may be required to form your LLC as a professional entity, and supply the relevant credentials.
 Professional associations can only be formed by doctors of medicine, doctors of osteopathy, podiatrists, mental health professionals, optometrists, therapeutic optometrists, chiropractors, dentists, and veterinarians.
 Depending on the type of your business, this may not apply to you.

-When forming a Texas LLC, you will need to pay fees.
 The total amount of fees will differ, depending on things such as the use of an Assumed Name and how many trademark classes you register.
-Some of the most common fees required by the State of Texas when starting an LLC are:
+There are many LLC costs in Texas to consider, such as:

-An Operating Agreement outlines how your LLC will function, both financially and practically.
+An Operating Agreement outlines how your created LLC will function, both financially and practically.
 It will include rules, regulations, and provisions that govern the management and operation of the business.
 Once the members of your LLC sign the Operating Agreement, the terms of that agreement will become a legally binding contract between the members.

 Creating an Operating Agreement is also important to assist in protecting your limited liability status.
 Without such an agreement, the law could impose personal liability on the members.